AnimusAILabs/animus-client/README.md

 *   Methods for Media Analysis (Vision), including polling for video results.
 *   Typed interfaces for requests and responses (TypeScript).
 *   Configurable token storage (`sessionStorage` or `localStorage`).
+*   Optional real-time communication via LiveKit Observer for low-latency streaming.
+*   Automatic extraction of `<think>...</think>` blocks from assistant messages into a `reasoning` field for cleaner history and UI flexibility.

 ## Installation